-- 3 Create an updated STARTUP.NCF file and copy it to the \STARTUP directory. - 4 Copy the appropriate .HAM and .CDM disk drivers to the \STARTUP directory. - 5 Continue with "Prepare the Network" on page 17.
+- 2 Make sure that the target server can connect to the staging server. - 3 Copy any additional .HAM and .CDM disk drivers that you need to the \STARTUP directory on the staging server. - 4 Continue with "Prepare the Network" on page 17.